PierreLvx/lavaux.lv/about.md

 Hi, and thanks for stopping by.

-My name is Pierre, I'm a full stack developer with some technical leadership experience.
+My name is Pierre.
 I like building pragmatic engineering teams, efficient systems and elegant solutions.
 I currently help startups grow with proper infrastructure, tooling and processes.

-I work out of Paris, France.
+I am currently working with [SGH Capital](http://www.sghcapital.com/), out of Paris, France.

 #### Why this site ?